-To change the grouping:
+Changing the grouping

-From the View menu, select Group by Sample or Group by Type; or In the tool bar, click the Group by Sample III or Group by Type III button.

-Changing the grouping of samples and data types
+From the View menu, select Group by Sample or Group by Type or in the tool bar, click the Group by Sample or Group by Type button.
+This enables you to perfom different types of comparisons between samples and segment types.